Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.9Location

-Why for business — The Fullerton Bay Hotel Singapore opened in 2010 — the working contemporary-Modernist sister-property to the working Fullerton Hotel, built directly on the working Clifford Pier (the working 1933 working dock-house preserved as the working hotel's atrium).
-One hundred rooms acros…
+Why for business: The Fullerton Bay Hotel Singapore opened in 2010, the contemporary-Modernist sister-property to the Fullerton Hotel, built directly on the Clifford Pier (the 1933 dock house preserved as the hotel's atrium).
+One hundred rooms across the glass waterfront structure, many facing Marina Bay; the small scale buys quiet and fast service on working trips.

-Best room: Premier Marina Bay View King (the working contemporary-flagship with Marina-Bay-Sands view) or Bay View Suite for the working couple-of-friends option.
+Best room: Premier Marina Bay View King (the contemporary-flagship with Marina-Bay-Sands view) or Bay View Suite for the couple-of-friends option.

 Mandarin Oriental Singapore